fernandesi2244/AIAVolunteerSignUp/README.md

 ### Volunteer Schedule and Notification Settings
 See what time slots you are registered for, delete any if necessary, and set up phone/email notifications.

+## For Developers
+Can code in VSCode.
+Make sure to enable web-development extensions such as HTML CSS Support, HTML Snippets, and IntelliSense for CSS class names in HTML, HTML Preview, HTML Boilerplate, and HTMLHint.